DiarmuidM/aqmen-data-visualisation-in-R/resources/README.md

 _A must read for anyone looking to understand the data and design elements of producing visualisations of quantitative information._

 McCandless, D. (2012) Information is Beautiful. [https://www.amazon.co.uk/Information-Beautiful-New-David-McCandless/dp/0007492898](https://www.amazon.co.uk/Information-Beautiful-New-David-McCandless/dp/0007492898) <br>
 _Provides vivid examples of visualisations of real-world issues and topics._

+BBC.
+(2019) How the BBC Visual and Data Journalism team works with graphics in R. [https://medium.com/bbc-visual-and-data-journalism/how-the-bbc-visual-and-data-journalism-team-works-with-graphics-in-r-ed0b35693535](https://medium.com/bbc-visual-and-data-journalism/how-the-bbc-visual-and-data-journalism-team-works-with-graphics-in-r-ed0b35693535) <br>
+_A short overview of how the BBC combines R and an efficient workflow to produce its data visualisations._

 #### R